 Before we launched Adobe Spark almost a year ago, the team spent (and continues to spend) a ton of time researching social media movers and shakers—what makes them successful, compelling, and how can we deliver tools to make their lives easier and their feeds even more sparkly.
 One of our inspirations is Peg Fitzpatrick, social media strategist, author and international speaker.
 We love her fun, warm, (and wildly effective!) approach to building community online, how she marries stunning on-brand visuals with substance, and the generous ways she shares her expertise with her community.

-It might take a little while to learn to use these tools, but now in Spark I can make something great in less than a minute, especially once I have templates to duplicate.
-In 30 minutes I can make a bunch of Posts and schedule them out for the week or month.
+It might take a little while to learn to use these tools, but now in Adobe Spark I can make something great in less than a minute, especially once I have templates to duplicate.
+In 30 minutes I can make a bunch of social media posts made with Adobe Spark and schedule them out for the week or month.

-Which Spark tool do you use the most?
+Which Adobe Spark tool do you use the most?

-I started with Spark Post—it’s like the gateway design tool—and it’s the one I use the most still.
+I started creating images with Adobe Spark’s image editor—it’s like the gateway design tool—and it’s the one I use the most still.
 All of them are valuable.
-I use Spark Page for making specific events or uploading photos into my blog without weighing my blog down—I just embed the Page in my blog.
-Spark Video is also popular for simple video creation, but I use Post the most.
+I also use Adobe Spark for making webpages for specific events or uploading photos into my blog without weighing my blog down—I just embed the webpage made with Adobe Spark in my blog.
+Creating simple videos with Adobe Spark is also popular but I use Adobe Spark’s image editor the most.

 — Peg Fitzpatrick ✨ (@PegFitzpatrick) December 8, 2016

-Any tips for how to represent your brand visually for newcomers to Spark?
+Any tips for how to represent your brand visually for newcomers to Adobe Spark?